About the degree programme

 Career paths

-Our degree opens up a range of career pathways, particularly by combining your studies with management.
+Our degree opens up a diverse range of career pathways.

 For example, you could: